Early and Modern Commemoratives

 610876002

-Gem $495 New April 22!
-Daniel Boone Bicentennial, Heavily Frosted, Gem Original, Pikes Peak Collection.
+Gem $495 Daniel Boone Bicentennial, Heavily Frosted, Gem Original, Pikes Peak Collection.
 The Daniel Boone Centennial silver commem was issue for five year, starting in 1934, with all three mints striking the 1935 to 1938 dates.
 The Pikes Peak release is quite impressive given its rich mint bloom and resulting frosted luster under a bright light.
 A superior example that readily deserves its green bean.
 A limited mintage of 2,100 pieces further adds to the allure.
 Housed in NGC Gen 9 (2001-2003) holder with CAC approval.

 Early Commems 50C 1952 1952